 Representative Deborah Ruggiero

 Deborah Ruggiero (D) has served the residents of Jamestown and Middletown in District 74 since first being elected in November 2008.
-A Deputy Majority Leader, she is the chairwoman of the House Committee on Small Business.
-She serves as a member of the House Committee on Finance and is the chairwoman of the Finance Committee’s Subcommittee on Environment and Transportation.
-She is also the co-chair of the Special Legislative Commission on Defense Economy Planning.
+She is a member of the House Committee on Special Legislation.

 Aside from her legislative duties, she is president of DR Communications Group, an advertising and marketing company.
-The native Rhode Islander is the creator and host of the award-winning radio show, “Amazing Women,” that highlights Rhode Island women that make a difference.
+The native Rhode Islander is the creator and host of the award-winning radio show, “Amazing Women,” which highlights Rhode Island women who make a difference.
 She is also a member of Save the Bay and Jamestown Rotary.

 Representative Ruggiero has championed legislation assisting the agricultural and seafood communities, improving home care patient rights, expanding renewable energy opportunities and supporting economic development at Rhode Island’s ports.
 She co-chaired the Joint Port Facilities Study Commission, which developed several recommendations to help the state’s economy.